rayniel95/rayniel95.github.io/docs/index.md

 Certificate Name (with link to credential photo or other)

-Organization (with link to official page)
+Issued by: Organization (with link to official page)

 *from 1500 to 2000*

 ID 2345657763434311

+Signed by:

+- Role: Some professor name (Linkedin | ResearchGate | Others)
+- Role: Other professor name (Linkedin | ResearchGate | Others)
+- Role: More professor names ...

+---

 Certificate Name (with link to credential photo or other)

-Organization (with link to official page)
+Issued by: Organization (with link to official page)

 *from 1500 to 2000*

 ID 2345657763434311

-:books:
+Signed by:

+- Role: Some professor name (Linkedin | ResearchGate | Others)
+- Role: Other professor name (Linkedin | ResearchGate | Others)
+- Role: More professor names ...

 ...

 ## ❤️ Volunteer experience